-Your experience in this class is important to me.
-If you have already established accommodations with Disability Resources for Students (DRS), please communicate your approved accommodations to me at your earliest convenience so we can discuss your needs in this course.
+Your experience in this class is important to the teaching team.

-If you have not yet established services through DRS, but have a temporary health condition or permanent disability that requires accommodations (conditions include but are not limited to mental health, attention-related, learning, vision, hearing, physical or health impacts), you are welcome to contact DRS at 206-543-8924 or www.edu or disability.uw.edu.
-DRS offers resources and coordinates reasonable accommodations for students with disabilities and/or temporary health conditions.
-Reasonable accommodations are established through an interactive process between you, your instructor(s) and DRS.
 It is the policy and practice of the University of Washington to create inclusive and accessible learning environments consistent with federal and state law.
+If you have already established accommodations with Disability Resources for Students (DRS), please activate your accommodations via myDRS so we can discuss how they will be implemented in this course.

+If you have not yet established services through DRS, but have a temporary health condition or permanent disability that requires accommodations (conditions include but not limited to; mental health, attention-related, learning, vision, hearing, physical or health impacts), contact DRS directly to set up an Access Plan.
+DRS facilitates the interactive process that establishes reasonable accommodations.
+Contact DRS at disability.uw.edu.

-Religious accommodations
+Religious Accommodations